AGoetzee/Internship-IBIVU/README.md

 - [Conda 4.12.0](https://docs.conda.io/en/latest/miniconda.html) with a specific environment (see below)

 ### Amber20
 The Amber20 simulation suite should be compiled and installed using GPU support.
-All my scripts were used with a GTX Titan and [CUDA 10.1.243](https://developer.nvidia.com/cuda-10.1-download-archive-base).
+All my scripts were used with a NVIDIA RTX 2070 and [CUDA Toolkit version 10.1.243](https://developer.nvidia.com/cuda-10.1-download-archive-base).
 Compilation was done using [GCC 8.3.0](https://gcc.gnu.org/gcc-8/).

 ### PLUMED 2.8.1
 PLUMED 2.8.1 needs to be compiled and installed including the `sasa` module.
 When compiling, make sure to include `--install-modules=sasa` directive.
 After installation, make sure to inlcude the PLUMED binaries in your `$PATH` variable and dynamically link the `$PLUMED_KERNEL` environment variable to `<your install prefix>/lib/libplumedKernel.so`.
 I recommend placing these commands in your `.bash_profile` file.